Magnificent Moscow and St Petersburg

 Day 2 Moscow

-After breakfast we are taken on an orientation tour of Moscow.
-During its 850-year history, it has witnessed times of glory and darkness, growing into the centre of Russian political, cultural and economic life.
-The tour includes the famous historical centre of Moscow, Red Square and the fairytale St Basil’s Cathedral in its colourful Byzantine splendour.
-Continue to the best viewpoint on Sparrow Hills, from which you could easily see most of the city.
-Visit the refined New Maiden Convent, with 16 gilded domes, founded in 1524.
-Here many noble women, including Peter the Great’s first wife and his sister, took vows and spent the rest of their lives.
-In the afternoon visit the famous Tretyakov Gallery, founded by Moscow Merchant Pavel Tretyakov, who began collecting the finest works of Russian artists in 1856.
-It is a unique museum where you can get acquainted with the best samples of Russian art.
-Moscow underground is not only the fastest means of transportation in the city but also a unique architectural ensemble.
+During its 850-year history, Moscow has witnessed times of glory and darkness, growing into the centre of Russian political, cultural and economic life.
+Our tour includes the historical centre of Moscow, Red Square and St Basil’s Cathedral in its colourful Byzantine splendour.
+From the best viewpoint on Sparrow Hills, you could easily see most of the city.
+We’ll also visit the 16th-century New Maiden Convent, where Peter the Great’s first wife and his sister spent much of their lives.
+In the afternoon, visit the Tretyakov Gallery, where you can get acquainted with the best samples of Russian art.
+Then head to Moscow underground - not only the fastest means of transportation in the city but also a unique architectural ensemble.
 Major stations built in the 1930s are richly decorated with marble, mosaic and semi-precious stones.
-During a short tour learn great facts about these ‘underground palaces’ as you visit the oldest and the most beautiful metro stations.
+On a short tour we’ll learn of these ‘underground palaces’ - some of the oldest and the most beautiful metro stations.

 Day 3 Moscow - Sapsan train - St Petersburg

 We visit the heart of the country, the Kremlin, this morning.
-You might be surprised how many ancient and magnificent structures you can see within its walls - 15th century cathedrals (the coronation, wedding and burial place of early Russian rulers), the bell-tower, the Patriarch’s Palace, the Grand Kremlin Palace and of course the richest museum, the Armoury.
-A special early entrance has been arranged to visit the Armoury which has a fascinating collection of Imperial insignia including precious clothes and a unique collection of carriages.
-You can see the 17th century throne of Alexei Romanov covered with a mosaic of turquoises and 900 diamonds, the phelonion of Metropolitan Platon made of Italian velvet and decorated with 150,000 pearls, and of course the famous Fabergé eggs.
-You will visit all three cathedrals, Assumption, Annunication, and Archangel; but please note that on very rare occasions one of them might be closed during your visit for restoration or a church event.
-This afternoon we travel by high-speed Sapsan train departing from Moscow and arriving into St Petersburg in just over four hours.
-On arrival we transfer to the Marriott Vasilevsky (4-star) or Sokos Vasilievsky Hotel (4.5-star), our base for the next four nights.
+You might be surprised how many ancient and magnificent structures you can see within its walls - 15th-century cathedrals (the coronation, wedding and burial place of early Russian rulers), the bell-tower, the Patriarch’s Palace, the Grand Kremlin Palace and of course the richest museum, the Armoury.
+A special early entrance has been arranged to visit the Armoury which has a fascinating collection of Imperial insignia including precious clothes and carriages.
+You can see the 17th-century throne of Alexei Romanov, the phelonion of Metropolitan Platon made of Italian velvet and 150,000 pearls, and of course the famous Fabergé eggs.
+You’ll visit all three cathedrals, Assumption, Annunication, and Archangel; but please note that on very rare occasions one of them might be closed during your visit for restoration or a church event.
+This afternoon we travel by high-speed Sapsan train from Moscow, arriving into St Petersburg in just over four hours.
 Please note: A late dinner is included this evening, due to the time of arrival into St Petersburg.

 Day 4 Pushkin

-St Petersburg is a city of haunting magnificence - an imperial capital that seems to have been built as a monument to its own passing.
-The city has witnessed so many dramatic events that one may find it hard to believe that it is a mere 300 years old.
-Founded in 1703 to be the most European city of Russia, it remains Russia’s ‘Window to the West’ - just as Peter the Great envisioned it to be.
-In 1991, the city was placed on the UNESCO list of World Heritage Sites.
-We visit the palace of Pushkin, formally called Tsarskoye Selo (Tsar’s Village), then later known as Detskoye Selo (Children’s Village) during Soviet times.
-It was renamed Pushkin in 1937 to commemorate the 100th anniversary of the poet Pushkin’s death.
-At Catherine Palace, see the world famous Amber room and formal gardens of Yekaterinsky Park, named for Catherine I, the wife of Peter the Great, for whom the entire village was a gift.
+St Petersburg is a city of haunting magnificence - it has witnessed so many dramatic events, you might find it hard to believe that it’s a mere 300 years old.
+We visit the palace of Pushkin, formally called Tsarskoye Selo (Tsar’s Village), and Detskoye Selo (Children’s Village) during Soviet times.
+It was renamed Pushkin in 1937 to commemorate the 100th anniversary of the poet’s death.
+At Catherine Palace, see the world-famous Amber room and formal gardens of Yekaterinsky Park, named for Peter the Great’s wife, Catherine I, for whom the entire village was a gift.

 Day 5 St Petersburg

-Following breakfast we start the day with a visit to the extraordinary Hermitage Museum, one of the largest and most respected art museums in the world, containing works by Da Vinci, Rembrandt and Michelangelo.
-The main building of the Hermitage Museum, ideally located on the bank of the river Neva, is the Winter Palace built in 1754-1762, which was once the main residence of the Russian Tsars.
-Later take an orientation tour of the famous Peter and Paul Fortress, founded in 1703 by Peter the Great - the oldest building in St Petersburg.
+Visit the extraordinary Hermitage Museum.
+One of the largest and most respected art museums in the world; it contains works by Da Vinci, Rembrandt and Michelangelo.
+The main building of the Hermitage Museum is the beautiful Winter Palace.
+Built 1754-1762, it was once the main residence of the Russian Tsars.
+Later, we take an orientation tour of the famous Peter and Paul Fortress - the oldest building in St Petersburg.

 Day 6 St Petersburg

-We have an included excursion today to the opulent Peterhof Palace and Gardens, built by Peter the Great to impress European royalty.
-Here, over 175 fountains dominate the gardens, and include the Great Cascade, in front of the palace, that commemorates the Russian victory over the Swedes in 1709.
+Today we visit the opulent Peterhof Palace and Gardens, built by Peter the Great to impress European royalty.
+Over 175 fountains dominate the gardens, and include the Great Cascade, in front of the palace, that commemorates the Russian victory over the Swedes in 1709.

 Day 7 St Petersburg - UK

-This morning is at leisure before we transfer to the airport for your return flight to the UK.
-Upon arrival, your Titan vehicle will be waiting for the journey home.
+Transfer to the airport for your return flight to the UK.
+Upon arrival, you are met by a Titan vehicle for the journey home.